weblinc/snippets/README.md

-# Weblinc Snippets
+# Workarea Snippets

-A collection of useful text-editor snippets for the WebLinc platform.
+A collection of useful text-editor snippets for the Workarea platform.

 ## Snippet Packages